Sugar-Free Frozen Peanut Butter Cups are just as good as traditional peanut butter cups, only frozen is even better!

 Instructions

-- To make outer chocolate coating, simply melt chocolate over a double boiler or melt in a microwaveable bowl, at 30-second intervals, stirring until smooth.
+- To make outer chocolate coating, simply melt chocolate using a ย double boiler method or melt in a microwaveable bowl, at 30-second intervals, stirring until smooth.

-- Dip one frozen peanut butter cup into chocolate at a time.
-Remove with a fork and tap excess chocolate on the side of the bowl.
+- Remove frozen peanut butter mini cups out of the silicone molds and place onto a baking sheet pan lined with parchment paper.
+Dip one frozen peanut butter cup into melted chocolate at a time.
+Remove with a fork and tap excess chocolate on the side of the bowl.ย

-- Place on a parchment-lined baking sheet.
-If desired, immediately top each with crushed peanuts before the chocolate hardens.
-Return to the freezer for at least 30 minutes or until ready to serve.
+- ย If desired, immediately top each with crushed peanuts before the chocolate hardens.
+Continue with remaining melted chocolate and mini cups then return to the freezer for at least 30 minutes or until ready to serve.
+Allow about 5 minutes to come to room temperature to enjoy.ย

 I just made these.
 Not so good with just the stevia.
 Rather bland.
 I added 4 heaping tbs of swerve confectioners.
 DELISH !
 Thank you for so many great recipes.